 The reality is that they won’t last long but that’s another story.

-Lets get these cookies ready, they are super quick n’ easy to make.
-I know youwill be getting your kids involved into making them.
+Let's get these cookies ready, they are super quick n’ easy to make.
+I know you will be getting your kids involved in making them.

 Find some aprons and ....Let's get baking super bakers!